charlesrocabert/MetEvolSim/README.md

 ```

 ### Random sensitivity analysis:
-At each iteration, a single kinetic parameter p is mutated at random in a log10-normal distribution of size $\sigma$, and relative derivatives and control coefficients are computed.
+At each iteration, a single kinetic parameter p is mutated at random in a log10-normal distribution of size &sigma;, and relative derivatives and control coefficients are computed.

 ```python
 # Load a sensitivity analysis instance